Slip and Falls in a CondominiumTrusted Content

 If you’ve been injured in a slip and fall accident, it is important that you report the dangerous condition to the condominium board.
 Make sure to take pictures of the hazard that caused your fall and get the contact information of any witnesses to the incident.
 It is also crucial that you receive medical treatment, even if you’re unsure whether you’ve been injured.

 Once you make a report to the condominium association, they will get their insurance company involved.
-The insurance company is in the business of not paying out claims so you may want to have an experienced injury attorney on your side.
+The insurance company is in the business of not paying out claims so you may want to have an experienced personal injury law firm on your side.
 At Abrahamson & Uiterwyk, we have over 30 years of experience helping the victims of slip and fall accidents.
-Contact us online or call us at 800-753-5203 to set up your free consultation today.
+Contact us online or call us at 855-293-5630 to set up your free consultation today.